 The surge test finds shorts and insulation weaknesses in coils, windings, electric motors, generators, alternators and transformers.
 These faults are typically turn-to-turn, coil-to-coil, or phase-to-phase.
 Other problems found by the surge test include wrong internal connections, wrong turn counts, and more for DC motors.

 Weak turn-to-turn insulation leads to most winding failures.
-The surge comparison test is important for motor reliability and maintenance programs because it is the only test that can find weak insulation.
-For coil and motor manufactures, the surge comparison test is an important quality control tool and is especially powerful when combined with partial discharge measurements.
+The surge test is important for motor reliability and maintenance programs because it is the only test that can find weak insulation.
+For coil and motor manufacturers, the surge test is an important quality control tool and is especially powerful when combined with partial discharge measurements.